elastic/apm-agent-nodejs/README.md

 To ease debugging it's possible to send some extra data with each error you send to Opbeat.
-The Opbeat API supports a lot of different metadata fields, most of which are automatically managed by the opbeat node client.
+The Opbeat API supports a lot of different metadata fields, most of which are automatically managed by the opbeat node agent.
 But if you wish you can supply some extra details using `client_supplied_id`, `extra`, `user` or `query`.
 If you want to know more about all the fields, you should take a look at the full [Opbeat API docs](https://opbeat.com/docs/api/intake/v1/#error-logging).